TylerB260/sqlite-nfs-chemotherapy/README.md

 ## What is this?

-It's my hastily written hunk of shit that essentially copies the database files to `/tmp`, symlinks them to the their original path, and copies the local database file (yes, with the `sqlite` command and not just `rsync` or `cp`, even if I wanted too...) back to the NFS mount periodically.
+It's my hastily written hunk of shit that essentially copies the database file to `/tmp`, symlinks it back to their original path, and copies the local database file (yes, with the `sqlite` command and not just `rsync` or `cp`, even if I really wanted to...) back to the NFS mount periodically.
 The result is *less* corruption and less slowness!
 Notice I said less and not zero.

 ## What isn't this?

 This doesn't allow you to have multiple replicas of the servarr suite, or any other SQLite based application running in a container.
-Why would you ever want to do that?
-Why would you ever **want** to do that?
-Stop it.
+Why would you ever want to do that? **Why would you ever *want* to do that?** Stop it.
 Get some help.

 # Disclaimer